gndclouds/gndclouds/drafts/parseing-the-internet.md

 layout: layouts/post.njk
 ---

 Over the last month I have been reworking how I filter the media sources I listen to, watch, and read.
-Typcially I read a mix of information friends send me, links in feedly, newsletters, podcasts, online communities.
+Normally I read a mix of information friends send me, links in feedly, newsletters, podcasts, online communities.

 It's tireing to track all these sources and to [keep them organized](blog.gndclouds.cc/personal-information-system-v3)